vchungg/Lemonade-Stand/README.txt

 ==============
 Controls
 ==============
 Respond to the prompts to answer how many of each you want to buy.
+Press enter to key in your response.
-You can't buy more than you can afford to Press F5 to exit the game.
+Press F5 to exit the game.